Submission Guidelines for Translators

 The editors of LALT reserve the right to accept or reject any work received and to make any editorial changes they deem necessary, not including changes to content.

 COVER LETTER: In the cover letter, please explain the importance and relevance of the translated text.
 Translators must acquire rights to publish the original and the translation and must stipulate that these rights have been acquired in the cover letter.
-Please also include a bio of the translator and author in English and in Spanish (of no more than 100 words each) and send high-resolution pictures of both translator and author.
+Please also include a bio of the translator and author in English of no more than 100 words each and send high-resolution pictures of both translator and author.

 NAME OF DOCUMENT SENT TO LALT.
 The name of the 3 (three) Word documents should be formatted in the following order.
 1) Title of the original work, name of author between parentheses, underscore, name of translator.
 2) Title of the translated work, name of author between parentheses, underscore, name of translator.
 3) “Cover letter”, underscore, name of translator.